Lux-AI-Challenge/Lux-Design-S1/kits/python/README.md

 ## Developing

-Now that you have some code and you checked that your code works by trying to submit something, you are now ready to starting programming your bot and having fun!
+Now that you have some code and you checked that your code works by trying to submit something, you are now ready to start programming your bot and having fun!

 If you haven't read it already, take a look at the [design specifications for the competition](https://lux-ai.org/specs-2021).
 This will go through the rules and objectives of the competition.